mickfuzz/phd4/_posts/thesis_chapters/2025-1-9-Appendices.md

 My intuitive reluctance to impose shifts in the scope of activity systems, can be interpreted through the lens of TADS.
 For me to prompt a shift to a  activities to reinforce recognitions and connection of learner generated code to computing and systems concepts, would impose a objective (first stimulus) and expose a new set of secondary stimuli for learners to draw on.
 THIS SECTION NEEDS DEVELOPMENT AND COMPLEXIFICATION IN RELATION TO EXISTING RESEARCH.

-#### Reflection on interview data on personal appropriation of Concepts
+#### Reflection on personal appropriation of concepts

-Interview data from s-
+**Interview data**

 Transcript of S and J
+The testing of the jigsaw activity

+While the flexible / non-testing nature of the environment makes claims here difficult, a reflection by a parent interview data on a testing activity in P1 is relevant.
+S parent of J and T on completion of a jigsaw test, celebrated seeing that her family were able to recognise and order the code structures presented as validation of the experiential, non-instructional approach (see appendix.learningmap).

 Also move some of the above down here.